Kiddush levana: Apollo moon landing

+21st century

+In 2003, Jerusalem Post editor Yosef Goell caused controversy by calling Kiddush levana "one of the last vestiges of ancient Jewish paganism".
+Michael A. Hoffman II critiqued it as "blatantly pagan" in 2008.

+In December 2024, François Legault proposed banning prayer in public places in Quebec, and in November 2025 the government introduced a bill to enact the ban.
+This bill would outlaw public Kiddush levana in Quebec.

 In Orthodox Judaism

 Congregation Ahavath Israel (Newport, RI) recites Kiddush levana on July 5, 2025.

 As of 2024, Kiddush levana is included with the Soferim elements in all mainstream Orthodox prayerbooks, including recent editions of the Authorised Daily Prayer Book.
 However, Sraya Deblitzky followed Elijah of Vilna by including no verses from Scripture.